livepeer/stream-tester/README.md

  - `discord-user-name` User name to use when sending messages to Discord
  - `gsbucket` Google Storage bucket (to store segments that was not successfully parsed)
  - `gskey` Google Storage private key (in json format (actual key, not file name))

+### Infinite HLS pull testing mode
+In this mode Stream Tester pulls arbitrary HLS stream and runs same checks as in previous mode.
+To use it specify `-media-url` without specifying `-rtmp-url`.

 ### Saving arbitrary stream to file